 Last night I debuted my standup comedy routine at the Revival Theater here in Hyde Park.
 The video misses the first 5 or 10 seconds, but it won’t take long to pick up the plot.
 4:41.

-n the middle of July the Alumni Association at the Illinois Institute of Technology (IIT) held their fifth annual Help Build a Lego City event.
+In the middle of July the Alumni Association at the Illinois Institute of Technology (IIT) held their fifth annual Help Build a Lego City event.
 I took my two older children, four and five-years-old, but the event was attended by people of all ages.
 Some were there because playing with Legos is fun.
 Others, who had obviously graduated from “playing” with Legos to “working” with them, were creating projects of such gravitas that light was having trouble escaping.
 Continue reading “Making no Little Plans, out of Legos”